 Undertaking a graduate research course presents different challenges to different people.

-Sharon is a full time PhD candidate with UDRH and the recipient of an Australian Postgraduate Award to support her studies.
+Sharon was a full time PhD candidate with the CRH and the recipient of an Australian Postgraduate Award to support her studies.
 Prior to commencing her undergraduate degree (Bachelor of Human Movement) Sharon worked in the electronics and computing industries.

 Sharon's topic for her PhD is how social support encourages older people (over 65) to take up and maintain healthy levels of physical activity.
 The promotion of healthy ageing is important because research shows that regular physical activity prolongs functional independence by maintaining muscle strength and cardiovascular capacity.
 This in turn can lead to reductions in health care costs associated with chronic disease states and fall injuries.

-Dr Christine Stirling, UDRH Assistant Director, who successfully completed her PhD in 2007.
+Dr Christine Stirling, who successfully completed her PhD in 2007.

 Having now completed my thesis I can look back at the time I spent working on it and say that I thoroughly enjoyed it, particularly when I moved from part to full-time study.
 The luxury of being able to read and absorb large volumes of literature on methodology and sociological theory was a luxury.
 While in some ways, completing a thesis is a team effort, where supervisors, peers, friends and family play important support roles, it is also a solitary enterprise.
 Completion requires that you draw on your own creativity, thinking and writing skills, and continue to believe in your own ability and the worthiness of your project during inevitable times of doubt.
 Now I have completed I feel grateful for the supporters, proud of my work, and ready to move on to a new phase of research that builds on all the skills and thinking that I developed during my candidature.